m-assila/frontend-trending-repositories/README.md

 # TrendingRepositories

+It's a single web application to list the most trending repositories.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

+## Why choosing Angular ?

+Angular helps build interactive and dynamic single page applications (SPAs).
+Its component-based structure helps us to write readable, maintainable, and easy-to-use code.

+## Install the dependencies

+run npm install to install the dependencies in the local node_modules folder.

 ## Development server